Kenneth-Tel/JavaPrograms/README.md

 #### 1.1 Program Rapport
 It is currently very inefficient.
 - When muliplying length & depth Array into the Matrix, the program does not remember what has been calculated.
-Example: Both 2x4 and 4x2 are calculated seperate, wasting recources.
+Example: Calculating 2x4 and 4x2 separately -> wastes resources.